dojo/docs/dijit/layout/_LayoutWidget.rst

 --------

-When the widget is started or resized, layout() is called. layout()'s job is to arrange the contents of the widget according to it's [new] size.
+When the widget is started or resized, layout() is called. layout()'s job is to arrange the contents of the widget according to its [new] size.
-For example, BorderContainer will set the size of the center pane to whatever space is left over after placing the top, bottom, left and right panes. layout() can (and should) reference this._contentBox to get the size available for laying out it's children.
+For example, BorderContainer will set the size of the center pane to whatever space is left over after placing the top, bottom, left and right panes. layout() can (and should) reference this._contentBox to get the size available for laying out its children.

 _setupChild()
 -------------